Joan of Acre: Birth and childhood

 Joan (or Joanna, as she is sometimes called) of Acre was born in the spring of 1272 in the Kingdom of Acre, Outremer, now in modern Israel, while her parents, Edward I and Eleanor of Castile, were on crusade.
 At the time of Joan's birth, her grandfather, Henry III, was still alive and thus her father was not yet king of England.
 Her parents departed from Acre shortly after her birth, travelling to Sicily and Spain before leaving Joan with Eleanor's mother, Joan, Countess of Ponthieu, in France.
 Joan lived for several years in France where she spent her time being educated by a bishop and "being thoroughly spoiled by an indulgent grandmother."
 Joan was free to play among the "vine clad hills and sunny vales" surrounding her grandmother's home, although she required "judicious surveillance."

 As Joan was growing up with her grandmother, her father was back in England, already arranging marriages for his daughter.
 He hoped to gain both political power and more wealth with his daughter's marriage, so he conducted the arrangement in a very "business-like style".
-He finally found a man suitable to marry Joan (aged 5 at the time), Hartman, son of King Rudolph I of Germany.
+He finally found a man suitable to marry Joan (aged 5 at the time), Hartman, son of King Rudolf I of Germany.
 Edward then brought her home from France for the first time to meet him.
 As she had spent her entire life away from Edward and Eleanor, when she returned she "stood in no awe of her parents" and had a fairly distanced relationship with them.

 Before he was able to meet or marry Joan, Hartman died.
 It was reported that he had fallen through a patch of shallow ice while "amusing himself in skating" while a letter sent to the King himself stated that Hartman had set out on a boat to visit his father amidst a terrible fog and the boat had smashed into a rock, drowning him.